NathanBnm/php-gettext-template/README.md

 Now you can load the PHP translation file you want on your project in order to apply translations.

-The example in the `index.php` file loads the appropriate language depending of the URL.
+The `index.php` example file loads the appropriate language depending of the URL.
 For French translation the URL would be *www.yourdomain.com/index.php?lang=fr*

-**Note**: If the language is not supported or not specified the fallback language will be used instead (default is English).
+**Note**: If the language is not supported or not specified, the fallback language will be used instead (fallback is English).

 # License